badKAPAV/Wallzy/README.md

 ---

+## 🎉 NEW FEATURES

+* **Detailed Reports**: View Detailed reports for your transactions based on category, time, type and gain full insights of your spendings
+* **Material Design**: Supports material 3 based dynamic design and colors based on your phone wallpaper.
+Make the app truly yours.
+* **Accounts**: Add accounts, manage and view account balance, get detailed insights on income vs expense, configure Credit Accounts, your limits and repayments.
+* **Advanced SMS detection**: Get most of the data filled from your messages so you spend the least time filling out data!^
+* **Subscriptions**: Now add subscriptions to your spendings and record them.
+Get notified for upcoming subscriptions when you want.

+^SMS permission need to be turned on for that.
+SMS detection may vary from bank to bank.
+If your bank messages aren't getting detected, drop an email at [kapav.dev@gmail.com](mailto:kapav.dev@gmail.com) with your bank sms sample and I'll make sure your bank messages get detected correctly.

+---

 ## ✨ Key Features

 * **Manual Entry**: Easily log your income and expenses with details like category, description, tags, and even the people involved.